What is Identity Theft?

 In the unfortunate event that you are a victim of identity theft, here are some steps you can take:

-- Add a password to your record at Thrivent Financial Investor Services, Inc. which must be provided when you call our Interaction Centers.
-The password will be used to further authenticate and validate your identity when you call into our Interaction Centers.
-You may add a password to your record by calling one of the Interaction Centers at 800-847-4836.
+- Add security measures to your record at Thrivent Financial that must be provided when you call our Interaction Centers.
+The measures will be used to further authenticate and validate your identity when you call into our Interaction Centers.
+You may request these security measures on your record by calling one of the Interaction Centers at 800-847-4836.

 - Place a fraud alert on your credit reports and review your credit reports.
 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
 Contact the toll-free fraud number of any of the three consumer reporting companies below to place a fraud alert on your credit report.
 You only need to contact one of the three companies to place an alert.
 The company you call is required to contact the other two, which will place an alert on their versions of your report, too.
 If you do not receive a confirmation from a company, you should contact that company directly to place a fraud alert.